huiwen99/HandWash/README.md

 Unzip the file: `unzip ./dataset.zip`

 ## Reproducibility
 Our model weights are too large to fit in this repository.
-Download the weights of our best model in root directory by running the command:
+Download the weights of our best model into the `save_weights` folder by running the command:
 `wget https://storage.googleapis.com/dl-big-project/alexnet_128.pt`

 ## Instructions to run python files in the notebook